M-arcus/cloudron-docs/knowledgebase/docs/backups.md

     </center>

     !!! warning
-        When using the filesystem backend, ensure the backups are owned by the `yellowtent` user.
+        When using the filesystem provider, ensure the backups are owned by the `yellowtent` user.
         Also, ensure that the backups are in the same file system location as the old Cloudron.

 ```